Dual Diagnoses Aren’t New

 Psychotherapy

 This is vital to recognizing the causes of the disorders as well as changing mental and behavioral habits.
-Cognitive behavioral therapy or CBT helps patients cope.
+Cognitive behavioral therapy (CBT) helps patients cope.
 It also helps them change the ways of thinking and behaviors that led to substance abuse in the first place.

 Detox

 Cleaning the body and brain of the toxic effects of the substances, whether it be drugs or alcohol, is the first goal.
-Patients have a better chance of recovery if they detox in-house instead of at home.
+Patients have a better chance of recovery if they undergo medical detox instead of in a private home.
 Staff monitors them 24/7 for one week.
 They may use the substance in steadily decreasing doses in order to wean the patient off the substance.
-Chemical medications help do the same job.
+Medications help do the same job.

 Chemical Medications